 If you're struggling to pay your bills, the most important thing is to get in touch as soon as possible so we can help.

 I've changed to a fixed price SSE tariff – why did I receive a letter saying my prices are changing?

-We wrote to all our customers who were on our Standard tariff to let them know about the price change.
+If we increase our prices, we write to all of our Standard tariff customers to let them know.
 So if you’ve switched to a fixed price tariff with us, please ignore the letter as the price change won't affect you.

 My home is all electric – what help can you offer me?

 Have a look at our electric tariffs and heating advice on how to use your electric heating efficiently.